sequana/sequana_pipetools/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.1.1     add version of the pipeline in the output completion file 0.1.0     creation of the package
+0.1.2     add version of the pipeline in the output completion file 0.1.1     release bug fix
+0.1.0     creation of the package
 ========= ====================================================================